i-ntERPrise/intERPrise/README.md

 3. ILE-RPG Education resources
 4. Standard IBM i development tooling (compilers, ADTS, etc.)
 5. MiWorkplace tooling
-6.	iWebSrv for INITIAL â€œdelivery channelâ€�
+6.	iWebSrv for INITIAL delivery channel

 It is especially important that you are familiar and adopt with the ILE development paradigm.
 The **free** education resource at [this link](http://www.ile-rpg.org/education.html) will provide you with most, if not all that you may require.